SharonaBadloe/Negation-Cue-Detection/README.md

 feature_extraction.py: (runtime around 15 minutes)
 This script can be run in your preferred IDE, or from the terminal by typing 'python feature_extraction.py'.
-The following four files are outputted in the same directory as the script:
+The following four files are outputted in the data directory:

 - training data with added features in .csv format
 - development data with added features in .csv format